 Designed with a multi-floor dining room, enormous traditional columns, and plenty of dark mahogany paneling, Grill 23 provides the ideal setting for sophisticated white-tablecloth dining.
-The menu offers one of the only Kobe steaks in the city, as well as a much raved about 100-day dry-aged ribeye and of course, signature truffled Grill 23 Tots.
-The wine list is equally laudable, and will include at least a few options to match whatever savory entrée you pick.
+The menu offers one of the best steaks in the city: an 18oz, 100-day aged prime ribeye with a charred salty crust.
+The wine list is equally laudable and includes plenty of options to pair with your savory entrée.

 Check out this Brazilian spot and treat yourself to a steaming pot of their namesake dish -- moqueca.
 This bubbling seafood stew comes in seven different varieties, everything from a vegetarian Plantain and Tofu number to the Completa -- fish, shrimp, mussels, and optional added calamari.

 This no-frills seafood market in Cambridge is known for its lobster sandwich (not roll), as well as its steamers, chowders, and daily fresh-caught fish.
 Instead of a split-top bun, Alive & Kicking's lobster salad -- a simple mixture dressed in light mayo, salt, and pepper -- is served between two pieces of Italian scali bread.